 2. You do not control your enterprise messenger

-Besides, in most messengers, except Slack, you can't limit communication environment for employees with working contacts only for them not to waste their working time.
+Besides, in most messengers, except Slack, you can't limit the communication environment for employees with working contacts only for they not to waste their working time.

 3. Your message history does not belong to you

 Of course, you can save everything in the cloud and be sure that nobody will ever read it.
 You can try to convince the security chief of a bank or retail network accountant about complete safety.
-They will immediately take off your blinders off.
+They will immediately take off your blinders.

-If you are using a public messenger, then be sure that all messages are stored where they are supposed to.
-They can be read by anyone who needs it and can be used in the court against you.
+If you are using a public messenger, then be sure that all messages are stored where they are supposed to be.
+They can be read by anyone who needs it and can be used in court against you.